Building the content layer of a design system

 Four years later, 90% of the design org was using it daily.

-I started with definitions.
 Working with other designers, I triaged the most commonly inconsistent concepts and met with stakeholders to create an agreed-upon word list.
 For stickier terms, I ran testing and included that data in the list.
+Many definitions went through research before they were finalized.

-For "configuration" vs "setting," I scraped our community forums, analyzed the data with AI, ran cross-team definition sessions, and synthesized everything into one precise definition:
+An example is "configuration" vs "setting."
+We used them interchangeably and, because of how tied they are to the UI, were consistently inconsistent in our product.
+To get to an agreed solution, I scraped our user community forums, analyzed the data with AI, ran cross-team definition sessions, and synthesized everything into one definition:

 A configuration is global in scope and often requires additional user action.
 A setting is scoped to a single object or user preference and typically requires only toggling.

-From there I used competitor benchmarking, SME knowledge, and testing data to write tone, voice, and syntax-specific guidelines: date formats, relative time formats, file extensions, and more.
-Then I audited existing components and defined content guidance for each one.
+I used existing user research, competitor benchmarking, SME knowledge, and testing data to write tone, voice, and syntax-specific guidelines: date formats, relative time formats, file extensions, and more.
+Then I dug into our Figma library analytics to figure out our most used components, then audited how those components in our product and defined guidance for them.

-The frameworks I built gave designers and engineers a way to make content decisions without asking me every time:
+The guidelines and frameworks I built gave designers and engineers a way to make content decisions without asking me every time.

 • Jobs of content: Six things content can do: Notify, Inform, Educate, Sell, Ask, Represent.
 This became the lens for every alert, tooltip, and empty state and for component decisions.
 A table's main job is to represent data.
 Not sell.
 Not educate.
 That distinction alone resolved dozens of recurring debates.